schurterb/convnet/README.md

 ```

 * ShowResults.learning() displays the learning curve associated with the specified
 cost function (if it exists).
-It can also average over the designated number
+It can also average over in intervals the designated
-of values to produce a smoother image.
+number of values across to produce a smoother plot.
 * ShowResults.performance() displays the performance metrics measured by the test script.
 * ShowResults.display() shows the predicted affinity graph along side the raw
 image and target affinities.